Which school do you want to support?

 All of a sudden, the future arrives.

-Advances in technology are rapidly changing the way that students learn, both in school and beyond it.
+Advances in technology are constantly changing the way that students learn, both in and out of school.
 The oracles of this revolution, Clayton Christensen and Michael Horn, predicted the path that these changes would take in the 2008 book Disrupting Class.
 They argued that educational software and online teaching would fundamentally disrupt the way that schools work and the ways that children learn.
-It would start out awful, they predicted, but it would improve steadily.
+It would start out awful, they predicted, but it would improve steadily and become mainstream.

-Some of California’s highest-performing charter schools pioneered the jump to using technology for daily instruction.
+Some of California’s highest-performing charter schools pioneered the jump to using technology for daily instruction, setting the stage for all schools in the pandemic.
 In education lingo, the combination of learning from both teachers and technology is sometimes called blended learning.
 The implications can be significant, if schools really lean into it.

 Among the earliest pioneers in blended learning was a charter school network called Rocketship.
 The big idea was to combine traditional instruction, technology, and tutoring to allow every student to learn at their own pace, whether they are catching up or racing ahead.
 They dubbed the approach "flipping the classroom" because it aimed to reverse the use of classroom time.
 In most classrooms, teachers explain new concepts to students in a big group, and then students are supposed to practice the skills on their own at home.
 In a "flipped" model, students practice in the classroom and new concepts can be introduced through videos individually assigned as homework.

 Some schools are proving faster than others in taking advantage of the possibilities of tech in learning.
-Consistent with Christensen’s theory, in America many of the first students to take advantage of online learning were "homeschool" students, whose parents chose not to enroll them in regular schools for religious or other reasons.
-Online learning also offers enormous promise for economic development in high-poverty settings; education researcher Sugata Mitra has documented examples of students self-organizing to learn from online resources without even the benefit of a teacher to guide them.
+Consistent with Christensen’s theory, in America many of the first students to take advantage of online learning were homeschool students, whose parents chose not to enroll them in regular schools for religious or other reasons.
+Online learning also offers enormous promise for economic development in high-poverty settings; in the early days of the internet, education researcher Sugata Mitra documented examples of students self-organizing to learn from online resources without even the benefit of a teacher to guide them.

-Computing power and connectivity have shifted homeschooling to a new and fast-growing format: "virtual schools."
+Computing power and connectivity shifted homeschooling to a new, fast-growing format: virtual schools.
 In its most pure manifestation, a virtual school is organized as a charter school.
 Students enroll, receive a computer if they don’t have one, and sign up for online courses.
 But virtual schools are evolving fast and can take many forms.
 Students may work with teachers and other students online and by phone.
 They may meet in person.
 They may be oriented toward self-paced learning, or may have a fixed schedule.
-Some virtual schools focus on credit recovery, enabling "at risk" students to earn a diploma while making a break from their school environment.
+Some virtual schools focus on credit recovery, enabling students that are behind schedule to earn a diploma while taking a break from their school environment.
 Many highlight their schedule flexibility, enabling students to nurse a newborn, or work a day job to earn money for their family.
 Some focus on offering an accelerated path to college.

 And some are awful.
-In 2016 the California Department of Justice reached a multimillion dollar settlement agreement with a for-profit online charter school operator over alleged violations of California laws against false claims, false advertising and unfair business practices.
-In 2019 the California legislature went farther, banning for-profit charter schools altogether.
+In 2016 the California Department of Justice reached a multimillion dollar settlement agreement with a for-profit online charter school operator over alleged violations of California laws.
+In 2019 the California legislature banned for-profit charter schools altogether.

 Each student needs digital access at school and at home to learn and do homework.
 This is a universal infrastructure requirement, like clean water and electricity.

 There is nothing inevitable about the future shape of this revolution in learning.
 Khan Academy and YouTube are free, but computers, tablets, networks and tech staff aren't.
 Schools face real costs to cobble together the computers, tablets, routers and switches that make connectivity possible.
-Even if a school’s digital infrastructure is up-to-date (occasionally true), teachers and school staff do not automatically know how to use it, and maintaining a network is a job that requires staff.
+Even if a school’s digital infrastructure is up-to-date (occasionally true), training for teachers and school staff is expensive, and maintaining a network is a job that requires staff.
 Technology-savvy individuals have many employment options, and schools struggle to attract and retain staff with technical skills.
 If your school doesn't have the networks and computers that students and teachers need, contact your school board.
 School districts in California have wide discretion in how they use funds.
 Ask whether there is a plan to fund technology infrastructure in an upcoming bond measure.

-As technology-based tools for learning continue to improve, the meaning of "homework" is changing.
-"Papers" don't involve paper -- they are submitted as Google Docs.
+As technology-based tools for learning continue to improve, the meaning of homework is changing.
+"Papers" don't involve paper - they are submitted as Google Docs.
 Teachers can assign video lessons.
 Students can collaborate on digital projects.
-Of course, all this technical innovation is no help at all for students without computers and effective internet access.
-The Pew Research Center dubbed this the "Broadband homework gap".
-Based on analysis of U.S. Census Bureau’s American Community Survey 2013 data, "some 5 million households with school-age children do not have high-speed internet service at home.
-Low-income households – and especially black and Hispanic ones – make up a disproportionate share of that 5 million."
+Of course, all this technical innovation is no help at all for students without decent computers and effective internet access.

 Some argue that unless schools embrace digital tools for students and teachers they risk becoming irrelevant.
 The general theme of "relevance" is taken up in the next lesson.